amirdew/CollectionViewPagingLayout/README.md

 }
 ```
-as you can see `applyScaleTransform` applies the scale transforms and right after that we change the alpha for `titleLabel` and `subtitleLabel`.
+As you see, `applyScaleTransform` applies the scale transforms and right after that we change the alpha for `titleLabel` and `subtitleLabel`.
-to find the public function(s) for each tansformable check the protocol definition.
+To find the public function(s) of each protocol check the definition of that.

 ## Other features